MRtrix3/mrtrix3/docs/reference/commands/tckedit.rst

 This command can be used to perform various types of manipulations on track data.
 A range of such manipulations are demonstrated in the examples provided below.

-Note that if multi-threading is used in this command, the ordering of tracks in the output file is unlikely to match the order of the incoming data.
-If your application explicitly requires that the order of tracks not change, you should run this command with the option -nthreads 0.

 Example usages
 --------------